ADD CONDITION

 If an allergic reaction occurs, patients should stop use and seek medical help immediately.

-Patients should stop use and consult a doctor if irritation, sensitization, or allergic reaction occurs.
-These may be signs of a serious condition.
+Irritation and Sensitization: Patients should stop use and consult a doctor if irritation, sensitization, or allergic reactions occur, as these may indicate a serious condition.

-Do not use as a preoperative skin preparation, especially on the head or face.
+It is not recommended for use as a preoperative skin preparation, especially on the head or face.

 Summary of Adverse Reactions